 Going big and doubling down on your offers!

 This is our first of four tips from Louis Thompson, Marketing Director at Shopify Plus Partner agency EastsideCo.
 This tip focuses on getting the most out of your Black Friday / Cyber Monday offers and Promotions.

 Black Friday is all about huge offers to attract people to buy your brand.
 Once you understand your cost per acquisition, then be prepared to go big on that discount.
 Ideally, it should be profitable to you, but make sure the discount is as attractive as possible.

-Doubling down means, if you’re spending money to acquire customers through Facebook, Instagram or Google, etc and it’s going well you don’t want to limit your success by your advertising budget.
+Doubling down means, if you’re spending money to acquire customers and it’s going well you don’t want to limit your success by your advertising budget.
 Your spend should be set by how successful your campaigns are and it should keep growing until it reaches a saturation point.
-So, making sure you’ve got enough to continue doubling down and acquiring customers will help maximise your successes.
+So, making sure you’ve got enough to continue doubling down and acquiring customers will help maximize your successes.

 Our second tip from Louis Thompson of EastSideCO focuses on generating value from your owned audience.
 While Black Friday is a great way to generate a new audience, it’s also a time to be generating more revenue from your owned audience.
 This could be from your email marketing campaigns, for example, use what is termed as ‘rented’ data through Facebook and Instagram.

 You could, for instance, use your email marketing to communicate with your own audience first.
 Possibly giving them pre-access to an offer or maybe even giving them a better offer than is publicly available.
 This is a great way to offer a loyalty discount to existing customers.